 Post 54: Why Should I Care about My "Goals of Care?"

-Honestly, you really do not need to know the definition of the healthcare phrase "goals of care" in order to advocate for the best possible medical care for yourself or your loved one (read Post 7: I Want the Best Care Possible for ME - Part 1 of 2).
+You probably do not need to know the definition of the healthcare phrase "goals of care" in order to advocate for the best possible medical care for yourself or your loved one (read Post 7: I Want the Best Care Possible for ME - Part 1 of 2).
 However, I think knowing the differences between "goals of treatment" and "goals of care" may make it easier for people who are advocating for high-value medical care for themselves or their loved ones to recognize when they are potentially being led astray by the myriad of medical options that exist in America.

 The goal of a treatment is the purpose, or point, of the treatment.
 Most healthcare providers feel comfortable discussing this because it is essentially the healthcare provider explaining what a particular treatment is supposed to do.
 Most patients feel comfortable asking about it because it is a straightforward question - "What is this treatment supposed to do?"